neng668/TensorFlowTTS/README.md

 |       |- ...
 ```

 Where `metadata.csv` has the following format: `id|transcription`.
-This is a ljspeech-like format; you can ignore preprocessing steps if you have other format datasets.
+This is a ljspeech-like format; for nz_cw dataset, we modeled it according to the LJ Speech format.
+By doing this, we can use the LJ Speech processor to pre-process and train the nz_cw dataset.

-Note that `NAME_DATASET` should be `[ljspeech/kss/baker/libritts]` for example.
+Note that `NAME_DATASET` should be `[ljspeech/kss/baker/libritts/nz_cw]` for example.

 ## Preprocessing